Legislative Code

 - issue a warning and/or reprimand, including a statement of consequences for a further violation;

-- require the round be repeated under terms considered fair and just by the Committee
+- require the round be repeated under terms;

 - impose a round forfeit on the team in violation; or